 THE NITTY GRITTY

-It is important to note that we are not wilderness guides or outfitters, we are photography instructors.
+It is important to note that we are not wilderness outfitters, we are photography instructors.
 This is an adventure style trip to learn mountain photography in one of the most beautiful locations in Canada.
-You are responsible for your own safety, comfort and well-being.
+You MUST be self sufficient and responsible for your own safety, comfort and well-being.
 However, we will follow best practices to ensure the experience is as positive as possible for both students and the environment, such as:

 at least 2 satellite communication devices to communicate with loved ones, our pilot or in the event of emergency, SAR

 wilderness first aid certification for all photography instructors and first aid kits